sarthak-choudhary/DataFlip/README.md

 Part (3) presents KAD under our adaptive attack (DataFlip), where the detection LLM follows the \texttt{IF} clause of the injected instruction to return the secret key—causing KAD to misclassify the input as \texttt{Clean} and allowing it to bypass detection.](data/dataflip_workflow.png)

 ## Updates
-* (07/23/25): We include a preprocessing step to make all inputs to the detection LLM be in lowercase and restrict the detection LLM's output to 10 tokens.
+* (07/23/25): We include a preprocessing step to convert all contaminated inputs to the detection LLM to lowercase and restrict the detection LLM's output to 10 tokens.
 We also provide a new prompt template for DataFlip that achieves perfect evasion rates on several tasks while significantly improving ASVs.

 ## Setup
 ### Packages and Environment